Author's Warning: the next few chapters will feel fairly uncomfortable as I run through a major development arc.

 "We will do what is necessary to protect all the peoples of Rhin-Lotharingie, not just those who stand before us!"

-"--Then when you stand before the Holy Father for judgment, will you also tell him that yesterday, virtue could not be upheld because it stood against practicality?"
+"--Then when you stand before the Holy Father for judgment, will you also tell him that yesterday, virtue could not be upheld because it stood against convenience?"

 "--I will tell him that it is my burden of responsibility to bear evil for a greater good," Sylviane retorted.
-"That we could not afford to gamble this army away and leave the entire northern flank of the empire defenseless!"
+"That we could not afford to gamble this army away and leave the entire western flank of the Empire defenseless!"

 "Our reinforcements from the interior will arrive by then..."